 Our Audit Committee must approve all of the services that the independent external auditor provides as part of its responsibility to supervise the internal auditor's work.
 There are two types of approvals.
 The Audit Committee grants a "general approval" in advance for a list of services that the independent external auditor may provide without further approval from the Audit Committee.
 A general approval is valid for 12 months from the date of approval unless the Audit Committee determines a different period should apply.
 The Audit Committee is regularly informed about the services provided through the general approval process.
 The Audit Committee also grants "specific approval" for services that do not have general approval on a case-by-case basis.
 All of the services that do not have general approval need specific approval from the Audit Committee before any agreement is signed with the independent external auditor to provide such services.
-Any service that exceeds approved costs or budgets will need specific approval from the Audit Committee has set a limit on tax fees and all other fees, which cannot be greater than 35% of total auditor's fees during a fiscal year.
-The Audit Committee may change this limit based upon our corporate needs and the complexity of the services are consistent with the SEC's rules regarding the independent external auditor.
+Any service that exceeds approved costs or budgets will need specific approval from the Audit Committee.
+The Audit Committee has set a limit on tax fees and all other fees, which cannot be greater than 35% of total auditor's fees during a fiscal year.
+The Audit Committee may change this limit based upon our corporate needs and the complexity of the service provided by the independent external auditor.
+When considering granting any type of approval, the Audit Committee takes into account whether the requested services are consistent with the SEC's rules regarding the independence of the independent external auditor.